Bersaelor/Talks/MillionStars-Moebius-Piter/HowToFitMillionStars.md

 ![inline](optimizationLoop.png)

-* Unit tests features so we don't break them during the loop
+* unit tests features so we don't break them during the loop

 ---